Vietnam Visa Guide for Overseas Vietnamese With Foreign Passports

 However, the e-Visa is often simpler and faster for most travelers.

-If you’re not eligible for an e-Visa or Visa Exemption, you’ll need to apply directly at the nearest Vietnamese Embassy or Consulate.
+If you plan to enter Vietnam for other purpurse or longer time to stay, you’ll need to apply directly at the nearest Vietnamese Embassy or Consulate.

 You’ll need: